School start means mask up

 “We're providing each student with one.
 They're the neck gator style where students can pull them up over their face when they're not able to socially distance,” he said about the bandana style face coverings.

-Martin told all five members of PV's school board last week he expected the state education board to approve mandates, including the use of masks, based on a color coded system showing the positive cases of the virus per capita in each Oklahoma county.
+Martin told all five members of PV's school board recently he expected the state education board to approve mandates, including the use of masks, based on a color coded system showing the positive cases of the virus per capita in each Oklahoma county.

 Martin has said Garvin County is right now in a lower category for the alert system.